bkarr/libshr/README.md

 - Ability to clean items older than a specified time limit from front of queue
 - Can return time stamp for the last time the queue empty if not currently empty
 - Can be configured to discard items that have exceeded time limit
+- Blocked calls can use real time signal for demand calls to implement pull processing model

 #### Working